Guseyn/ehtmlpage/md/documentation-elements.md

 Also you have to add other information about the request you want to make in the attributes: `data-request-url`, `data-request-method`, `data-request-headers`.
 You can even add attributes like `data-ajax-icon`, `data-progress-bar` and `data-upload-progress-bar` which can display progress of the request.

-The attribute `data-request-url` can contain dynamic data which is evaluated right before form is being sent:
+The attribute `data-request-url` can contain dynamic data which is evaluated right before the form is being sent:
 ```html
 data-request-url="/artist/${getArtistNameSomehow()}/albums/add"
 ```